 Scott Benites (b.1991) has always been fascinated with Art.
 Growing up on the Upper West Side, he has found inspiration in city architecture, scenic moments in nature and the hustle and bustle of the city.
 His Art is quirky, unique, and gritty filled with social-political overtones.
 Many of his unique pieces share an intimate story of New York City streets.

 “My goal is to enhance people’s lives through art, creativity.
 I want to make art accessible and make a positive difference in people’s lives.”

 Scott Benites (b.1991) has aways loved Art.
 After he was inspired by after school classes at the MoMa Scott was accepted to the Art Institute of Boston.
 He then went to Pratt for higher learning in design.
 After taking some classes at Pratt he got his Bachelors of Fine Arts at Lehman College graduating magna cum laude.

 Scott is a native New Yorker born and raised in the city.
-His family is of Latino decent.
-He is happy to be a positive role model in the latino culture.
-His fathers is Brazilian American and his mother is Dominican American.
-He currently lives on the upperwest side and much of his artwork is a reflection of the neighborhood.
-Scotts goal is to create blue chip quality artwork.
+His family is of Latino decent.His fathers is Brazilian American and his mother is Dominican American.
+He lives on the UpperWest Side and much of his artwork is a reflection of the neighborhood.

 Scotts artwork has been shown in numerous gallery’s around the five boroughs of New York.
-He recently had a group exhibition downtown at the New York art gallery in Tribeca, at the Lehman college art gallery in the bronx, and at the Friday studio gallery in bushwick Brooklyn.
+He recently had a group exhibition downtown at the New York Art Gallery in Tribeca, at the Lehman College Art gallery in the Bronx, and at the Friday studio gallery in Bushwick Brooklyn.

 You can get in touch with him directly on the contact me tab or reach out to him via social media.